-The situation is familiar: you or someone else uses a non-standard font (not a PowerPoint safe font) in your presentation.
-You then open this same presentation on another computer, and PowerPoint uses another font to display the same text.
+The situation is familiar: you or someone else uses a non-standard font (not a PowerPoint-safe font) in your presentation.
+You then open this same presentation on another computer, and PowerPoint uses another font to display the text.
 Why does it do so?
-The reason is simple enough: the font originally used is not available on the other system.
+The reason is simple enough: the font used initially is not available on the other system.
 And that is not even half the problem.

 So what exactly is the problem?
 There are multiple problems here: